lhalloran/ReactiveBackDiffusion2020/README.md

 This repository contains _python_ scripts related to the following paper:

-Halloran and Hunkeler (2020) "Controls on the persistence of aqueous-phase groundwater contaminants in the presence of reactive back-diffusion." _Science of the Total Environment_, 137749. https://doi.org/10.1016/j.scitotenv.2020.137749
+L.J.S.
+Halloran and D. Hunkeler (2020) "Controls on the persistence of aqueous-phase groundwater contaminants in the presence of reactive back-diffusion." _Science of the Total Environment_, 137749. https://doi.org/10.1016/j.scitotenv.2020.137749

 (A preprint version of the paper can be found in `journal_article/`.)